Agent: 'Real concern' men in Whitmer plot may get explosives

 “Listen to them,” Roth told jurors.
 “Read their words, listen to their statements.”

-Prosecutors played a Facebook video of Fox intermittently laughing and cursing the government while waving two AR-style assault rifles at a camera.

-“We have the numbers.
+In a Facebook video, Fox says: “We have the numbers.
 We have the arms.
-We have the ammunition ... that we need to just go take our country back,” Fox said.
+We have the ammunition ... that we need to just go take our country back."

 In another recording, Fox said he would rather not resort to violence, but that “the only way to defend yourself against it is to get more evil than they are.”